Ocean City school board members push for new vote on state education standards

 “It seems like we’re moving past certain things that were distractions over the previous year,” Halliday said.

 At the next meeting, set for 7 p.m.
-March 16 at the Ocean City High School library at 501 Atlantic Ave., members who were elected last year plan to revisit the issue.
+March 16 in the Ocean City High School library at 501 Atlantic Ave., members who were elected last year plan to revisit the issue.

 Robin Shaffer said he and two other school board members, Catherine Panico and Liz Nicoletti, plan to seek a vote on a new resolution stating the board “strongly disapproves” of the new state standards, which include standards on sexual education and gender identity that have proven deeply controversial.